 How To Ovulate More Regularly, Because Ovulation Isn't Just About Getting Pregnant

-Ovulation is your keynote hormonal event every month — it's not just what you do to make a baby.
-But do you ovulate every month?
-Are you sure?
+Ovulation is your keynote hormonal event every month, so wondering how to ovulate naturally may be on your mind.
+The first thing you have to determine is if you ovulate every month.
 If you have regular periods and are not on hormonal birth control, then you probably do ovulate most months (about two weeks before your period).
 If you don’t have regular periods, then you just can’t be sure.
 It’s also possible to not ovulate but then still see a bleed.
 That’s called an “anovulatory” cycle, and it’s surprisingly common.

-Short of asking your doctor for a blood test, the best way to know if you ovulate is to look for physical signs of ovulation.
+Short of asking your doctor for a blood test, the best way to gauge if your body knows how to ovulate naturally is to look for physical signs of ovulation.
 Physical signs include a change in vaginal mucus and the position of your cervix, as well as a measurable rise in body temperature.

-But what if you don’t ovulate regularly, or just aren't sure?
+But what if you aren't seeing these signs, and you're not sure if your body knows how to ovulate naturally?
 What can you do about it?
 I discuss all these strategies and more in my new book Period Repair Manual, but here are seven ways to get you started.

-1. Learn About The Benefits Of Your Natural Hormones
+1. First, Learn About The Benefits Of Your Natural Hormones To Know If Your Body Ovulates Naturally

 As a doctor, I’m a cheerleader for women’s hormones.
 I’m talking about your own natural hormones — the kind your ovaries make — not the kind you get from a pill.
 Estrogen and progesterone are to women what testosterone is to men.
 These hormones boost serotonin, mood, and libido.
 They enhance metabolic rate and promote healthy weight loss.
 Estrogen and progesterone are truly great stuff, but they’re not always easy to make.